CML: How Cytogenetic Testing Is Used for Diagnosis and to Monitor Treatment

 Monitoring treatment response

 Molecular response.
-This is based on the results of PCR testing and is one of two types:
+This is based on the results of PCR testing and is 1 of 2 types:

 Studies have shown that people with CML who have a complete or partial cytogenetic response tend to live longer than those who do not.
 However, the leukemia may still come back in some people after achieving a complete cytogenetic response.
 This may be less likely after stem cell transplantation.